DanielCiccC/DanielCiccC.github.io/COMP3506/notes/textbook_wk1.md

 # Chapt 3.1.
 Experimental studies

-We are interested in the desgin of "good" data structures and algorithms **Data Strucutre**: a systematic way of organising and accessing data **Algorithm**: A step-by-step procedure for performing some task in a finite amount of time.
+We are interested in the desgin of "good" data structures and algorithms

+**Data Structure**: a systematic way of organising and accessing data

+**Algorithm**: A step-by-step procedure for performing some task in a finite amount of time.

 ## Experimental studies
-- we can study the running time of an algorithm by recording the time spent between each execution, i.e.:
+- We can study the running time of an algorithm by recording the time spent between each execution

 ```python
 for time import time